blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 - All key words denoting components of [blindnet devkit](../lexicon/RFC-Lexicon-2.md#blindnet-devkit), such as "Capture Component", "Encryption and Access Management Engine", "Privacy Computation Engine", "Privacy Compiler", "Privacy Request Capture Interface", "Customization API", "Data Consumer Interface", "Schemas" and "Storage Component" are to be interpreted as defined in [High Level Architecture](../high-level-conceptualization/)
 - Privacy Compiler was formerly known as Data Rights Compiler
 - Privacy Request was formerly known as Data Rights Request
-- All the concepts, properties and terms listed in the [Proposal](./RFC-PRIV.md#proposal) section of PRIV(Privacy Request Interchange Vocabulary are to be interpreted as defined in [Privacy Request Interchange Vocabulary](./RFC-PRIV.md#proposal)
+- All the concepts, properties and [Terms](./RFC-PRIV.md#terms) listed in the [Proposal](./RFC-PRIV.md#proposal) section of PRIV(Privacy Request Interchange Vocabulary are to be interpreted as defined in [Privacy Request Interchange Vocabulary](./RFC-PRIV.md#proposal)

 ## Scope of automation

 Privacy Requests can be resolved more or less automatically.
-Privacy Requests that are expressed in unambiguous terms, may be fully processed automatically.
+Privacy Requests that are expressed in unambiguous [Terms](./RFC-PRIV.md#terms), may be fully processed automatically.
-Those that include the keyword "OTHER" or a textual message with more details about the request likely require human intervention.
+Those that include any [Terms](./RFC-PRIV.md#terms) containing the string "OTHER" or a textual message with more details about the request likely require human intervention.
 Cf. [different automation scenarios](./scenarios.md#automation)

 Systems MAY be configured to treat Privacy Requests eligible for automation with or without human validation.
 In any case, the role of the [Privacy Compiler](../high-level-architecture#data-rights-compiler) is to calculate the appropriate action, given particular Privacy Request in a particular situation.

-Systems MAY also want to direct certain requests (such as `MODIFY`) to dedicated interfaces that they may already have for Data Subjects to provide and modify their data.
+Systems CAN also direct certain requests (such as `MODIFY`) to dedicated interfaces that they may already have for Data Subjects to provide and modify their data.

 Because of this Systems MUST be able to configure their particular ways of automating the processing of Privacy Requests.